-For information on Swiss Life's main prospects, see "Strategy" beginning on page 44 of this Prospectus, pages 6 to 14 of the annual report 2021 of Swiss Life as well as pages 20 and 61-63 of Swiss Life's half-year results 2022 investor presentation dated 17 August 2022, which are incorporated by reference herein.
+For information on Swiss Life's main prospects, see the ad hoc announcement pursuant to Art.
+53 LR ("Swiss Life 2027": higher targets for fee result, return on equity and cash returns to shareholders) dated 3 December 2024, which is incorporated by reference herein.
 Such information includes statements that constitute "forward-looking statements".
 By their very nature, forward-looking statements involve inherent risks and uncertainties, both general and specific, and risks exist that prospects, predictions, forecasts, projections and other outcomes described or implied in forward-looking statements will not be achieved.
 See the cautionary note on forward-looking statements on page 10 ("FORWARD-LOOKING STATEMENTS") of this Prospectus.